 Courante (?) from an early Suite or Sonata in G for keyboard: my reconstruction of a fragmentary movement published in CPEBCW, vol. 1/8.2, no. 68 (audio file here)

-W. 4, 5, 6, and 24: critical editions of keyboard concertos in G, C minor, G minor, and E minor
+W. 4, 5, and 6: critical editions of keyboard concertos in G, C minor, and G minor

 W. 161/1: Trio Sonata in C minor (the Program Trio), “Conversation Between Melancholicus and Sanguineus,” version for violin and obbligato keyboard (links to recording within file)